 - Val Kilmer’s Batmobile is powered by a 25-gallon propane tank.

-- Modified Chevy 350 ZZ3 high-performance motor.
+- It has a modified Chevy 350 ZZ3 high-performance motor.

-- Body made from a high-temperature epoxy fiberglass laminate.
+- Body made from a high-temperature epoxy-fiberglass laminate.

 Batman and Robin.
 1997

 Schumacher’s second Batman film starred George Clooney and another Ling-designed Batmobile, inspired by racing roadsters such as the Jaguar D Type and Delahaye 165.
 Ling created an open-air car, true to the comics of yesteryear.
 The new Batmobile was about 30 feet long – one of the longest Batmobiles in the car’s entire history.

 - The most intricate interior of any Batmobile is hardly seen in film.

 - Tires leave behind bat logos in the dirt.

 - Road-tested up to 140MPH.